Skip to main content

 Area of Interest

-My laboratory is focused on the molecular mechanisms of endocytosis and exocytosis, with a particular emphasis on how recycling of cell surface receptors is regulated.
+The Baker lab is focused on the molecular mechanisms of endocytosis and exocytosis, with a particular emphasis on how recycling of cell surface receptors is regulated.
 Subversion of membrane trafficking, particularly at the cell surface, is implicated in a variety of human diseases, most notably cancer.
 The distribution and localization of many important therapeutic targets (GPCRs, receptor tyrosine kinases) must be precisely controlled at the plasma membrane.
-We use biochemical reconstitution and high-resolution cryo-electron microscopy to understand how the cellular machinery controls the composition of its cell surface.
+We use biochemical reconstitution, single-molecule biophysics, and high-resolution cryo-electron microscopy to understand how the cellular machinery controls the composition of its cell surface.

 Find publications on PubMed